Southern Cross railway station: 1960s: Modernisation

+By the end of February 1985, the Dudley Street carriage sheds were completely demolished.

+History of Transport Mural

 Artist Harold Freedman's 36.6 m long and 7.32 m high History of Transport mural featured above the main concourse of the Spencer Street station and was unveiled by the premier of Victoria on 30 January 1978.
 During radical redevelopment (2002–2006) Freedman's mural was removed, but due to bargaining by the CFMEU, it remains on display above shop-fronts in the adjacent retail centre, DFO.